kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>Another resource that is substantially the same as the web resource but in another for
-mat.  <dcterms:isFormatOf><a href="http://upload.wikimedia.org/wikipedia/en/f/f3/Europeana_logo">http://upload.wikimedia.org/wikipedia/en/f/f3/Europeana_logo</a>
+mat.  <code>&lt;dcterms:isFormatOf&gt;http://upload.wikimedia.org/wikipedia/en/f/f3/Europeana_logo
-.png</dcterms:isFormatOf> for a png image file of the described tiff web resource.
-Or as a link to a resource <dcterms:isFormatOf rdf:resource=“<a href="http://upload.wikimedia.org/">http://upload.wikimedia.org/</a>
+.png&lt;/dcterms:isFormatOf&gt;</code> for a png image file of the described tiff web resource.
+Or as a link to a resource <code>&lt;dcterms:isFormatOf rdf:resource=“http://upload.wikimedia.org/ wikipedia/en/f/f3/Europeana_logo.png”/&gt;</code></p>
-wikipedia/en/f/f3/Europeana_logo.png”/></p>
 </div>

 #### EDM_WebResource.dcterms_isPartOf